ubimix/ux-patterns/poi-viewer/index.md

       source: Google Maps for Android
     - src: google-maps-info-panel-full.png
 content: >
-    >The first time the information panel gets displayed, a visual indicator explains that the user can swipe for accessing information relating to the other POIs.
+    The first time the information panel gets displayed, a visual indicator explains that a swipe lets the user accessing information relating to the other POIs.
-    >When clicking on the information panel, the other image...
-    >When scrolling, the information panel takes the full screen.